-Relative to the 1961-1990 mean, the GMST anomaly has been positive and larger than 0.25°C since 2001.
-Observations are generally well within the range of the extent of the earlier IPCC projections (TFE.3, Figure1, middle left) This is also true for the Coupled Model Intercomparison Project Phase 5 (CMIP5) results (TFE.3, Figure 1; middle right) in the sense that the observed record lies within the range of the model projections, but on the lower end of the plume.
-Mt Pinatubo erupted in 1991 (see FAQ 11.2 for discussion of how volcanoes impact the climate system), leading to a brief period of relative global mean cooling during the early 1990s.
-The IPCC First, Second and Third Assessment Reports (FAR, SAR and TAR) did not include the effects of volcanic eruptions and thus failed to include the cooling associated with the Pinatubo eruption.
+Relative to the 1961-1990 mean, the global mean surface temperature anomaly has been positive and larger than 0.25°C since 2001.
+Overall the observed temperature record lies within the total range of uncertainty (i.e., the combined effects of scenario uncertainty, observational uncertainty and uncertainty due to natural variability; area enclosed colored wedges (TFE.3, Figure1, middle left: FAR, SAR, TAR, AR4: B1, A1B, A2) and by individual CMIP3 simulations and projections).
+This is also true for the CMIP5 results (TFE.3, Figure 1; middle right) in the sense that the observed record lies within the range of the model projections, but on the lower end of the plume.
+Mount Pinatubo erupted in 1991 (see FAQ 11.2 for discussion of how volcanoes impact the climate system) leading to a brief period of relative global mean cooling during the early 1990's.
+The FAR, SAR and TAR did not include the effects of volcanic eruptions and thus failed to include the cooling associated with the Pinatubo eruption.
 AR4 and AR5, however, did include the effects from volcanoes and did simulate successfully the associated cooling.
-During 1995-2000 the global mean temperature anomaly was quite variable-a significant fraction of this variability was due to the large El Niño in 1997-1998 and the strong back-to-back La Niñas in 1999-2001.
-The projections associated with these assessment reports do not attempt to capture the actual evolution of these El Niño and La Niña events, but include them as a source of uncertainty due to natural variability as encompassed by, for example, the range given by the individual CMIP3 and CMIP5 simulations and projection (TFE.3, Figure 1).
-The grey wedge in TFE.3, Figure 1 (middle right) corresponds to the indicative likely range for annual temperatures, which is determined from the Representative Concentration Pathways (RCPs) assessed value for the 20-year mean 2016-2035 (see discussion of Figure TS.14 and Section 11.3.6 for details).
-From 1998 to 2012 the observational estimates have largely been on the low end of the range given by the scenarios alone in previous assessment reports and CMIP3 and CMIP5 projections. {2.4; Box 9.2}
+During 1995-2000 the global mean temperature anomaly was quite variable - a significant fraction of this variability was due to the large El Niño in 1997-1998 and the strong back-to-back La Niña's in 1999-2001.
+The projections associated with these assessment reports do not attempt to capture the actual evolution of these El Niño and La Niña events, but includes them as a source of uncertainty due to natural variability as encompassed by, for example, the range given by the individual CMIP3 and CMIP5 simulations and projection (TFE.3, Figure 1).
+The grey wedge in TFE.3, Figure 1 (middle right) corresponds to the indicative likely range for annual temperatures, which is determined from the all RCPs assessed value for the 20-year mean 2016-2035 (see discussion of Figure TS.14 and Section 11.3.6 for details).
+From 1998-2012 the observational estimates have largely been on the low end of the range given by the scenarios alone in previous assessment reports and CMIP3 and CMIP5 projections. {2.4; Box 9.2}